Back to blog

 Checkout testPayment, tax, shipping, coupon, refund, and email evidenceRevenue interruption after launch

 Broader commerce teams can also compare checkout, payment, and operating-cost assumptions in the eCommerce app development cost guide, especially when WooCommerce must connect to custom mobile, marketplace, or backend workflows.
-For launch evidence, treat checkout, payment, inventory, tax, and feed checks like a focused regression testing checklist so migration fixes do not break live revenue paths.
+For launch evidence, treat checkout, payment, inventory, tax, and feed checks like a focused regression testing checklist and include functional testing services when revenue paths need independent verification.

 Exception Queue Triage For Messy Catalogs